Which city is cheaper, San Francisco or Washington?

 Let's take a look at the differences and similarities between San Francisco and Washington.
 Then, you can decide for yourself which place is better for your next trip.

-Spend time exploring the sights and museums in either Washington or San Francisco.
+Spend time exploring the terrific sights and museums in either Washington or San Francisco.

 The museums, monuments, and landmarks in San Francisco are among the most recognizable in the world.
 The city's landmarks are as diverse as the people who live there.
 The most recognizable landmark is the famous Golden Gate Bridge, but visitors also enjoy seeing Alcatraz Island, the Legion of Honor, the Palace of Fine Arts, as well as the small but fascinating Cable Car Museum.

-Washington has a number of performance venues where you can see a variety of shows.
+Many visitors plan to see a show while visiting Washington.
 Theater is popular in the city.
 From major theaters like the Kennedy Center and Ford's Theater, to lesser known smaller venues, there are options for everyone.

 San Francisco offers a number of shows and performances.
 The city has around a dozen theaters where you can enjoy musicals or plays.

-Foodies will find both Washington and San Francisco both to be unique destinations.
+Foodies will find both Washington and San Francisco both to be terrific destinations.

 Washington has long been recognized as a culinary destination with great restaurants.
-You can find restaurants from almost any cuisine here, so it's worth exploring and stepping out of your comfort zone.
+This city is among the most diverse in the country, so you can find restaurants from almost any cuisine here.
+It's worth exploring and stepping out of your comfort zone.
+There are popular neighborhoods for Ethiopian, Korean, Thai, Japanese, and Chinese food, among many others.

 Known for it's food and restaurant scene, San Francisco is always at the top of any foodie's travel list.
 There are local dives as well as five star restaurants, with everything in between.
-Popular local dining experiences include sourdough bread bowls and Dungeness Crab at Fisherman's Wharf, and dim sum in Chinatown.
+Popular local dining experiences include sourdough bread bowls and Dungeness crab at Fisherman's Wharf, and dim sum in Chinatown.
+Head away from the touristy neighborhoods if you want to sample some of the more local restaurants around town.

-Washington and San Francisco are both destinations where visitors can find live music.
+Washington and San Francisco are both destinations where visitors can find notable live music.

 Music lovers will find a few good venues in Washington.
 Notable live music venues include the 9:30 Club, the Anthem, and Union Stage.